-Visions student, Chloe H., competed in last week’s California Central Valley Spelling Bee.
+Visions student, Chloe H., competed in the 2018 California Central Valley Spelling Bee.
 She is the home school 8th grader that won our school-wide Spelling Bee in December and she made it through the written test to compete in the oral competition!

 Chloe competed against 61 other students from Sacramento, Yolo, Solano, Shasta, Plumas and Placer counties.
 The spellers were in grades 3 through 8 and only two were eliminated in the first two rounds of the bee.